 , Krypton is presented here as a dystopia teetering on social collapse

 .
-Among other things, Kara is in the hospital after being assaulted by a anti-Phantom Zone
+Amongst other things, Kara is in the hospital after being assaulted by a anti-Phantom Zone

 protester.
-Further compounding the problem is the fact that Kal-El is estranged from his father, Jor-El
+Further compounding the problem is Kal-El's estrangement from his father, Jor-El

-.
-While the character was often portrayed as a heroic visionary in the Silver Age
+; while the latter was often portrayed as a heroic visionary in the Silver Age

-, the Jor-El the reader sees is a bitter shell, who turned to radical reactionary politics
+, this Jor-El is a bitter shell who turned to radical reactionary politics

 after wrongly predicting

-might have something to do with it as well.
+of cancer might have something to do with it, too).

-In reality, Kal-El is Superman, and he's fallen under the spell of an alien plant called the Black Mercy
+In reality, Superman has fallen under the spell of an alien plant called the Black Mercy

-, which grants a logical extrapolation of his fondest desires
+, which grants a logical extrapolation of its victim's fondest desires

 .
 Superman is discovered by Batman